News and Events Menu

 A: Being in remission!
 I learn to celebrate the little things, and I no longer take health for granted.
 Some days are better than others, but I’m grateful to make an impact on the lives of many.

-Q: Before working at the O’Neal Comprehensive Cancer Center at UAB, what was the most unusual or interesting job you’ve had?
+Q: Before working at the UAB O’Neal Comprehensive Cancer Center, what was the most unusual or interesting job you’ve had?

 A: The most interesting job I ever had was being a barista at Starbucks.
 You can learn a lot about someone by their Starbucks order.